Lady Bears secure team spot at national meet after second-place regional finish.

-Jon Capron is in his 13th season as an assistant coach, after completing an outstanding four-year career at Baylor.
+Jon Capron is in his 14th season as an assistant coach, after completing an outstanding four-year career at Baylor.
 Capron serves as the assistant head coach for cross country, handling the men's team.
-In track, his primary duties include the distance runners and intermediate hurdlers.
+In track, his primary duties include the men's distance runners and intermediate hurdlers.

-On the track last season, Capron helped newcomers Kiana Hawn and Nick Ucherek to All-Big 12 performances in the 400-meter hurdles.
+In 2015 on the track, Capron helped newcomers Kiana Hawn and Nick Ucherek to All-Big 12 performances in the 400-meter hurdles.
 Meanwhile, senior Derwin Graham closed his career by running the second-fastest 3,000-meter steeplechase time in school history (8:59.93) and capturing All-Big 12 honors in the event.